eeshazro/wishlist/docs/starter basic/README-basic.md

 - No comment functionality
 - No comment-related database tables
 - No comment enrichment in responses
+- No `CommentThread` component in frontend

 ### Role-Based Access Control
 - No role management endpoints
 - Simplified roles: only 'owner' and 'view_only'
 - No granular permission control
 - No role specification during invitations
+- No PATCH endpoint for role updates

 ### Advanced Invitation Features
 - No `access_type` field in invitations
 - All invitations are view-only
 - No role selection during acceptance
+- No advanced invitation options

+### Frontend Features
+- No comment UI components
+- No role management interface
+- No comment threads on items
+- Simplified item cards without comment sections

 ## 🔄 Migration Path to Full Version